 Consult with an Attorney

-Military divorces require the help of an experienced divorce lawyer who handles such cases.
-It is the best way to ensure you follow state and federal laws and protect your rights as an active duty military member or a military, especially if your case involves child custody or high-value assets.
-An experienced, local divorce attorney can help you understand the different laws that may apply, your rights as member of the armed forces or as a spouse of an active military member.
+Military divorce requires the help of an experienced divorce lawyer; it is the best way to ensure you follow state and federal laws and protect your rights as an active duty military member, especially if your case involves child custody or high-value assets.
+An experienced local divorce attorney can help you understand the different laws that may apply, your rights as member of the armed forces or as a spouse of an active military member.